 Skokie / RHC Evacuation & Emergency Plan

-If evacuation is necessary, Public Safety will assign runners to go to each room and announce the evacuation.
+If evacuation is necessary, Oakton's Police Department will assign runners to go to each room and announce the evacuation.
 Making an announcement over the PA system or sounding the fire alarm should be avoided.
 Electronic fields generated by these devices could detonate certain types of explosive devices.
 Radios, pagers, and cell phones also should not be used.

-Public Safety and Facilities personnel will direct the evacuation.
-Public Safety will assist evacuation facilitators to keep the flow orderly and to instruct people to use the nearest exit doors.
+Oakton police and facilities personnel will direct the evacuation.
+The Police Department will assist evacuation facilitators to keep the flow orderly and to instruct people to use the nearest exit doors.

 Evacuation facilitators will leave the building at the nearest exit when areas are clear of personnel.
 They will remain with the door supervisors until the “ALL CLEAR” is given.
 Facilities personnel with radios will be assigned locations to assist and provide communications between door supervisors and the crisis team.

-- Public Safety will notify Vice President of Business and Finance, ext.
+- The Police Department will notify Vice President of Business and Finance, ext.
 1876.
-If he is not available, the Vice President of Student Affairs ext.
+If that VP is not available, the Vice President of Student Affairs ext.
 1660, Vice President of Academic Affairs, ext.
 2604, Vice President for Continuing Education, Training & Workforce Development, and Vice President for Information Technology must be notified.

-- Public Safety will monitor the Illinois State Police LEADS network, public radio or television bulletins, and other emergency weather channels for changes in the storm watch classifications.
-A Tornado Watch is declared when professional meteorologists determine conditions are such that there is a strong possibility of a tornado occurring in a specific geographical area.
-A Tornado Warning is declared when a tornado is sighted.
+- The Police Department will monitor the Illinois State Police LEADS network, public radio or television bulletins, and other emergency weather channels for changes in the storm watch classifications.
+A tornado watch is declared when professional meteorologists determine conditions are such that there is a strong possibility of a tornado occurring in a specific geographical area.
+A tornado warning is declared when a tornado is sighted.

-Anyone who receives a bomb threat should call Public Safety Immediately.
+Anyone who receives a bomb threat should call the Oakton Police Department immediately.

 The following steps will then be taken:

-- Public Safety personnel will notify the division office manager/RHC, the director of Lifelong Learning Programs and Operations, or the assistant vice president for Educational Service.
+- The Police Department will notify the Faculty Support Office manager/RHC, the Director of Lifelong Learning Programs and Operations, or the Assistant Vice President for Educational Service.

-- One of those named above will notify the crisis team.
-(The crisis team consists of the President, Vice Presidents, Director of College Relations and Marketing, Director of Facilities, and Chief of Public Safety.)
+- One of those named above will notify the Crisis Team.
+(The crisis team consists of the President, vice presidents, Director of College Relations, Director of Facilities, and Chief of Police.)

 Crisis Team Assessment

-When the evacuation is completed, Public Safety will conduct another sweep of the building to determine if everyone has been evacuated and to make a final search for a bomb.
+When the evacuation is completed, the Police Department will conduct another sweep of the building to determine if everyone has been evacuated and to make a final search for a bomb.
 Employees will remain on campus, and faculty also will instruct their students to remain and to return to class when an “ALL CLEAR” is sounded.

-After waiting the predetermined time set by the Crisis Team, Public Safety will make another sweep of the building.
-They will report to the Crisis Team, who will then instruct Public Safety to coordinate the re-occupancy of the building.
+After waiting the predetermined time set by the Crisis Team, the Police Department will make another sweep of the building.
+They will report to the Crisis Team, who will then instruct the department to coordinate the re-occupancy of the building.

 In the event of a fire, or if the fire alarm sounds, evacuation of the premises begins immediately.

-- Everyone must leave the building by way of the nearest exit and gather in one of these parking lots: Lincoln Lot, East Lincoln Lot, Mulford Lot, or East Drive between the Lincoln and Mulford Lots.
+- Everyone must leave the building by way of the nearest exit and gather in one of these parking lots: Lincoln, East Lincolnt, Mulford, or East Drive between the Lincoln and Mulford lots.

 - Do not remain in the Circle Drive to the south of the main entrance.